 The Step Well Square in Jodhpur is the area where you will find the Jodhpur Stepwell.
 Since it was renewed, cleared, and, restored, many shops, restaurants, and cafes have popped up.
 That said, I definitely don't blame them for taking the opportunity to capitalize on the tourist potential.

 The most popular cafe; the Stepwell Cafe, is a spot where visitors can overlook the community step well.
 Although I didn't check it out, I noticed that it was almost packed to the rim!
 This was the case on both occasions that I visited the Jodhpur Stepwell.
 So, if you go for a bite, let me and the other travelers know how it was!

+- Where I stayed: Bob's Hostel.
 This place was a no-brainer for me.
 Located near the central clocktower, includes a rooftop restaurant with views of the fort, and only $3 a night!
-Overall, it. was a great stay and I have no problem recommending it.

 More India Travel Blogs and Inspiring Travel Ideas